suencc/d3-playground/LivingProgram/2016/02/28/task_one.md

 Well here is where you have fun :grinning: :wink:

-"Play around" with every single element, because you will need all of them.
+"Play around" with every single markdown element, because you will need all of them.

 1. Make a new folder every single day (with new date)
 2. Make a new file for every single element
 3. Have fun, make weird tables or lists, explain lists in a list, etc...
 4. After doing all elements, create a single file that showcases your knowledge of markdown and includes all markdown elements.
+## Learn through USAGE not memorization
+> if you don't remember some of the stuff now, don't worry, later on when you **use** it you **will remember** Go Ahead.

 You are now a **_Markdown Master_** :triumph: :satisfied:, proceed to the issues in this repository to learn: